 If the issue persists, you can try the next fix below.

-Some players reported that it might be just a glitch that can be fixed by a reinstallation.
-You can try the same and see how things go.
+Some players reported that it might be just a glitch that can be fixed by restarting the shaders installation.
+If that’s the case, you can try the same and see how things go.

 Here’s how to restart the shaders installation: